 Workplace well-being programs should also cover more than just healthy eating habits, lowering stress, and getting more physical activity.
 One big opportunity you might be overlooking is helping your employees stay financially fit.

 After entering the workforce amidst the Great Recession and being knocked down a few rungs in the economic slowdown during the COVID-19 pandemic, millennials often have a hard time making ends meet.
 Financial stress significantly impacts your employees’ health and well-being, and nearly half of all millennials would like their employer to provide access to a variety of financial wellness tools.
 Consider offering on-site financial counselors and workshops or introducing benefits like student loan repayment assistance and tuition reimbursement.
-You can even help them master their finances with a holistic, step-by-step plan from SmartDollar® External Site (or get them set up with a free budgeting app).
+You can even help them master their finances by getting them set up with a free budgeting app.

 Implement flexible schedules